 What we see here is the kind of this mask contrast between these two regiments - and it's used more so to discredit the entire Division - and not just the 92nd Division, but all African-American soldiers because there is this almost this claim - that Blackness equated to incompetence.
 And in some cases this is just a way to reinforce ideas that were held prior to US entry into the Great War.

 So to give you some idea of what I mean here - in 1916 we have 1915 and 1916.
 We have a number of bills that are put forth attempting to increase the size of the US Army.
-This includes the National Defense Act of 1916.
+This includes the National Defence Act of 1916.
 Part of the debate in Congress was whether or not African-American soldiers were capable of performing the duties that would be assigned to them.
 That becomes a point of contention.
 And so, you actually do have - and this is quite surprising - two Senators from Mississippi - one just as racist as the other on two different sides of this argument.
 One James K. Vardaman who said “No. Absolutely, not African Americans should not, nor can they possibly be adequate soldiers”.
-Also, what if they became trained in self-defense and then brung that training home to Mississippi after the war.
+Also, what if they became trained in self-defence and then brung that training home to Mississippi after the war.

 Also, this is Ian Vardemin’s opinion.
 What if there is a President of the United States who is ignorant - I think would be the way in which to describe - is ignorant of the social and cultural structure of the South - and would take one of these regiments, of African-Americans, to then occupy the South and deny rights to white Americans.
 That was, you know, that was how he viewed it - and part of this argument.
 But of course it lay within this idea that African-American could not possibly be competent soldiers.